Gerda Lerner: Career

 Settling in New York, Kronstein married Jensen.
 She worked in a variety of jobs as a waitress, salesperson, office clerk, and X-ray technician, while also writing fiction and poetry.
 She published two short stories featuring first-person accounts of the Nazi annexation of Austria.

-Her marriage with Jensen was failing when she met Carl Lerner (1912–1973), a married theater director who was a member of the Communist Party USA.
+Her marriage with Jensen was failing when she met Carl Lerner (1912–1973), a married theater director who was a member of the Communist Party USA (CPUSA).
 They both established temporary residence in Nevada and obtained divorces in Reno; the state offered easier terms for divorce than did most others.
-Kronstein and Lerner married and moved to Hollywood, where Carl pursued a career in film-making.
+Kronstein and Lerner married and moved to Hollywood, where Carl pursued a career in film-making and she contributed short stories to the left-wing California literary journal The Clipper.

-In 1946, Gerda Lerner helped found the Los Angeles chapter of the Congress of American Women, a Communist front organization.
+In 1946, Lerner helped found the Los Angeles chapter of the Congress of American Women, a Communist front organization.
 The Lerners engaged in CPUSA activities involving trade unionism, civil rights, and anti-militarism.
-They suffered under the rise of McCarthyism in the 1950s, especially the Hollywood blacklist.
+They suffered under the rise of McCarthyism in the 1950s, especially the Hollywood blacklist, and left the CPUSA.

 The Lerners returned to New York.
-In 1951, Gerda Lerner collaborated with poet Eve Merriam on a musical, The Singing of Women.
+In 1951, Lerner collaborated with poet Eve Merriam on a musical, The Singing of Women.
 Lerner's novel No Farewell was published in 1955.
 She enrolled at the New School for Social Research, where she received a bachelor's degree in 1963.
-She has said that her frequent status made her think about "people who did not have a voice in telling their own stories.
+She wrote in her autobiography that her frequent status made her think about "people who did not have a voice in telling their own stories.
 Lerner's insights eventually influenced her decision to earn a Ph.D. in history and then to help establish women's history as a standard academic discipline."
 In 1963, she offered the first regular college course in women's history, which at the time had no status as a field of study in academia.

-In the early 1960s, Lerner and her husband coauthored the screenplay of the film Black Like Me (1964), based on the book by white journalist John Howard Griffin, who had reported on six weeks of travel in small towns and cities of the Deep South passing as a black man.
+In the early 1960s, Lerner and her husband co-authored the screenplay of the film Black Like Me (1964), based on the book by white journalist John Howard Griffin, who had reported on six weeks of travel in small towns and cities of the Deep South passing as a black man.
 Carl Lerner directed the film, starring James Whitmore.

 Lerner continued with graduate studies at Columbia University, where she earned both an M.A.
 (1965) and a Ph.D.
 (1966).
 Her doctoral dissertation was published as The Grimke Sisters from South Carolina: Rebels Against Slavery (1967), a study of Sarah Moore Grimké and Angelina Grimké, sisters from a slaveholding family who became abolitionists in the North.
 Learning that their late brother had mixed-race sons, they helped pay to educate the boys.